ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 ### Option 1: If using Kinematic routing only (no split routing):

-1) Set initial state of all state variables to either 0,1 or -9999 (i.e. cold start with default values or internally initialised values) in Settings.XML file
+1) Set initial state of all state variables to either 0, 1 or -9999 (i.e. cold start with bogus values or internally initialised values) in Settings.XML file

 2) Activate the “InitLisfloodwithoutsplit” and the "InitLisflood" options in <lfoptions> section of Settings.XML file using:
 ```xml